jstasiak/stasiak.at/content/type-safety-and-units.rst

 :date: 2021-09-03 01:00
 :tags: programming, typescript, type safety, units, lune

+..

+    This text was originally published on `Lune Blog <https://lune.co/post/type-safety-units-and-how-not-to-crash-the-mars-climate-orbiter>`_.

+    `Lune <https://lune.co>`_, where I help fighting the climate crisis, kindly allowed me to republish it here.

 Introduction
 ============

-(This text was originally published on `Lune Blog <https://lune.co/post/type-safety-units-and-how-not-to-crash-the-mars-climate-orbiter>`_.
-`Lune <https://lune.co>`_, where I help fighting the climate crisis, kindly allowed me to republish it here.)

 In this post I'll show how to handle units in a TypeScript codebase in a type-safe manner.